Banida, Idaho

 Banida is an unincorporated community in Franklin County, in the U.S. state of Idaho.

 History

 A post office called Banida was established in 1912, and remained in operation until 1959.
-The community's name is an amalgamation of Bannock Indians and Oneida County.
+The community's name is a blend of the names of Bannock County and Oneida County.
 A variant name was "Dunnville".

 Banida's population was 100 in 1960.

 Notable person

 Joe J. Christensen, a general authority in the Church of Jesus Christ of Latter-day Saints, was born at Banida in 1929.